Learning Outcomes

 This article has covered the following key knowledge points:

-- The "but for" test is inadequate when multiple sufficient causes exist.
+- The but-for test is inadequate when multiple sufficient causes exist; in those cases, the substantial factor test governs actual causation.

-- The substantial factor test is used for concurrent causes where either act alone would have caused the harm.
+- The substantial factor test is central in concurrent-cause cases where either act alone would have caused an indivisible harm.

-- Damages are apportioned only if harm is divisible; otherwise, each defendant may be liable for the whole.
+- Damages are apportioned only if harm is divisible; otherwise, apportionment occurs between defendants through contribution, not by limiting the plaintiff’s recovery.

 Key Terms and Concepts